 Effective 28 September 2021, the Group acquired 100% of the shares in Bedashing Holding Company LLC ("BEDASHING") for nil consideration.
 BEDASHING is a Limited Liability Company incorporated in the United Arab Emirates and is involved in wholesale cosmetics and make-up trading, women personal care and other grooming related services.
-From the date of acquisition, BEDASHING contributed revenue and profit to the Group amounting to AED 25,969 thousand and AED 1,697 thousand respectively.
-If the acquisition had taken place at the beginning of the year, BEDASHING would have contributed revenue and profit to the Group amounting to AED 74,703 thousand and AED 8,835 thousand respectively.
+From the date of acquisition, BEDASHING contributed revenue and profit to the Group amounting to AED 25,969 thousand and AED 1,697 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning of 2021, BEDASHING would have contributed revenue and profit to the Group amounting to AED 74,703 thousand and AED 8,835 thousand respectively, for the year ended 31 December 2021.